konraddroeske/algo-practice-kotlin/src/main/kotlin/stanfordAlgorithms/part4/week2/Week2.md

   remember the identities of vertices visited in a sub-problem.
 	- but not the order in which they're visited

-- Sub-problems: For every destination j is element of {1, 2, ..., n}, every subset S is subset of {1, 2, ..., n} that contains 1 and j, let:
+- Sub-problems: For every destination j in {1, 2, ..., n}, every
+  subset S of {1, 2, ..., n} that contains 1 and j, let:
 	- L_s,j = minimum length of a path from 1 to j that visits precisely the vertices of S [exactly once each]